actix/actix-website/content/docs/application.md

 and register the data in an `App`:

 {{< include-example example="application" file="mutable_state.rs" section="make_app_mutable" >}}

+Key takeaways:
+- State initialized _inside_ the closure passed to `HttpServer::new` is local to the worker thread and may become de-synced if modified.
+- To achieve _globally shared state_, it must be created **outside** of the closure passed to `HttpServer::new` and moved/cloned in.

 ## Using an Application Scope to Compose Applications